What is Distributed Leadership? Everything You Need To Know

 You can follow the strategies below to implement distributed leadership in your school.

 Every faculty member should get a chance to set agendas and take responsibility for a conversation they are leading.
 Taking ownership is an essential leadership skill to master.
 Faculties can either participate in facilitating a school-wide meeting or while setting up budgets for departments.
-This way distributed leadership would be established.

 Distributed leadership is not only about delegating tasks; it’s about empowering others to act as true leaders.
 As a leader, you should trust other teachers and let them take on some responsibilities.